4dcu-be/4dcu.be/_posts/2023/2023-04-14-silent-mechanical-keyboard.md

 it's even possible to build a keyboard that's quieter than rubber dome keyboards while providing a much more satisfying typing experience.

+**Update**: Changed the layout a little, using my thumb for backspace wasn't working and the RGB controls are now better.
+The [updated json file](/assets/posts/2023-04-14-silent-mechanical-keyboard/idobao_id75.layout3.json) is available for download.

 [own homemade mechanical keyboard]: {% post_url 2020/2020-05-01-Mechanical-Keyboard %}
 [keybr.com]: https://www.keybr.com/